amethyst/bracket-lib/README.md

 * `Algorithm2D` now supports a `dimensions` function, returning a `Point`. (`fn dimensions(&self) -> Point`).
 If you implement this, the rest of the trait can automatically implement `point2d_to_index`, `index_to_point2d` and `in_bounds` for you - so long as you're okay with my preferred array striding (2D array, rows of X values).
 If you don't like it, you can implement them and use your preferred storage scheme.
 * Likewise, the path-finding functions that previously returned `i32` indices now return `usize`.
 * There's a bunch of `try_into` added into various functions to relax the types they require.
 I believe this needs one of the newer Rust setups, so make sure you update the language.
-* I've updated all the examples to use the new scheme, and the tutorial is being updated in the `pedantry` branch.
-This version won't go live until the tutorial is updated to match.
+* I've updated all the examples to use the new scheme.
+The [Roguelike Tutorial](http://bfnightly.bracketproductions.com/rustbook/) has also been updated to work with the new setup.

 ## Running the examples